Korea Military Defense Attorneys

 For decades our military criminal defense counsel enthusiastically defends U.S. service members charged with sex crimes, drug offenses, Maiming – Article 128a, UCMJ, Indecent Liberty with a Child, Absence Without Leave – Article 86, UCMJ, or Forgery – Article 105, UCMJ.
 We also defend against other offenses under the UCMJ.

 Call Experienced South Korea Court-martial Defense Legal Team

-Unlike most civilian defense counsel or your appointed Army, Navy, Air Force, or Marine Corps defense attorney, taking a dive is not something we commonly do.
+Unlike most civilian defense counsel or your appointed Army, Navy, Space Force, Air Force, or Marine Corps defense attorney, taking a dive is not something we commonly do.
 When our criminal defense lawyers take an accused, our court-martial lawyers compel the military to divulge the discovery and present overwhelming proof.
 We take almost every charge to a contested court-martial and fight the allegations in front of a military jury.

 Getting the best result possible is our primary concern we take on a client.
-Our military defense lawyers maintain smaller caseloads than the average appointed military attorney to concentrate on each case on an individual basis.
+Our Article 120 military defense lawyers maintain smaller caseloads than the average appointed military attorney to concentrate on each case on an individual basis.
 Your trial will not be outsourced to a third party, and we will not force you into taking a dive at the last minute.
 Our military defense counsel has contested military trials and administrative separation (ADSEP) proceedings in the U.S. and worldwide.